orbs-network/orbs-staking-contract/docs/CONTRACT.md

 &nbsp;
 ### Stake Change Notifications
 The staking contract implements an interface to notify another contract of a stake change.
 The stake change notification is designed to notify Orbs election contract, updating the staking and delegation map.
 The election contract is trusted not to revert a user staking transaction.
+In case of an unexpected issue in the notifier contract that causes staking transactions to fail, the migration manager can intervene and update the notifier contract.
 Setting the notifier contract is done by the migration manager.

 Initially, the migration manager will be a multisig operated by the Orbs core team.
 The Orbs core team’s service as the migration manager is an administrative function, consistent with other administrative functions that the Orbs core team is fulfilling during the early period after the launch of the Orbs network.
 As with its other administrative functions, the Orbs core team will act in its capacity as migration manager in consultation with the Orbs network’s community.
 It is anticipated that, at a later stage, when the network and its governance mechanisms are more developed and robust, the migration manager should be controlled directly by the network’s then-applicable governance.